calvigionimatteo01/digit-sum-modular-notes/README.md

-# Digit Sum and Modular Congruences
+Digit Sum Modular Notes

-This repository contains a short mathematical note studying the congruence:
+This repository contains notes exploring a relation between the digit sum of an integer and modular arithmetic.

+Main idea

+We investigate expressions of the form:

 2 * S(n) - p ≡ n (mod p)

+where:

-where S(n) is the sum of the decimal digits of a positive integer n.
+- S(n) is the sum of the digits of n (in base 10)

----

-## Overview

-This is NOT a general identity.

-Instead, the congruence

-2 * S(n) - p ≡ n (mod p)

-is studied as a **selection condition**: for each fixed modulus p, it defines a subset of integers satisfying the relation.
+- p is a fixed modulus

----

-## Reformulation

-Since p ≡ 0 (mod p), the condition is equivalent to:

-2 * S(n) ≡ n (mod p)

-So the problem reduces to comparing the digit sum S(n) with n modulo p.

----

-## Digit sum and modular arithmetic

-A classical fact:

-n ≡ S(n) (mod 9)

-This comes from the decimal system (10 ≡ 1 mod 9).

-This relation extends naturally only to moduli dividing 9 (like p = 3 or p = 9).

-For general p, there is no simple relation between S(n) and n mod p.

----
+Important remark

+This relation does not hold for all integers n.

+A simple counterexample is:

+- n = 2
+- p = 3

+In this case:

+- S(2) = 2
-## Example: p = 3
+- 2 * S(n) - p = 4 - 3 = 1

-For p = 3:
+- n mod p = 2

-S(n) ≡ n (mod 3)

 So:

-2 * S(n) ≡ n (mod 3)
-→ 2n ≡ n (mod 3)
-→ n ≡ 0 (mod 3)

-Conclusion:

-2 * S(n) - 3 ≡ n (mod 3)
+1 ≠ 2 (mod 3)

-holds if and only if n is a multiple of 3.

----

-## Active integers

-For each p, define:

-A_p = { n in N : 2 * S(n) - p ≡ n (mod p) }

-These are called **active integers**.

-Behavior depends on p:

-- p = 3 → multiples of 3
-- p related to 9 → structured behavior
-- general p → more irregular

----

-## Alternative formulation

-Write n in base 10:

-n = sum of d_i * 10^i
-S(n) = sum of d_i

-Then:

-2 * S(n) - n ≡ 0 (mod p)

-becomes:

-sum of d_i * (2 - 10^i) ≡ 0 (mod p)

----

-## Repository contents
+This shows that the initial relation is not universally valid, and any correct formulation must include additional conditions or restrictions.

+Contents

-- note.tex → LaTeX source
+- note.tex → LaTeX source file of the notes
-- note.pdf → compiled note
+- note(1).pdf → compiled version (readable)

----

-## Remarks
+Status

-This is an exploratory note.
+This work is exploratory and may contain inaccuracies or incomplete generalizations.

-Goal: study a condition involving digit sums and modular arithmetic, not claim a general identity.

-Possible extensions:

-- compute A_p for specific p
-- classify solutions
-- compare with known sequences

----
+It is shared as a starting point for discussion and further investigation.

+Author

-Author: Matteo Calvigioni
+Matteo Calvigioni

+Notes

+If you are interested in modular arithmetic or digit-based properties of integers, feel free to take inspiration or suggest improvements.